-All NAIOMT Fellows-in-training will receive clinical mentoring from a manual therapy specialist; a FAAOMPT or equivalent.
+Are you ready to work with our experienced faculty and mentors, all of whom are in clinical practice?
+All NAIOMT Fellows-in-training receive clinical mentoring from a manual therapy specialist; a FAAOMPT or equivalent.

 The NAIOMT Fellowship does not currently use the central admission system through ABPTRFE (RF-PTCAS).
 Applications must be made directly to NAIOMT.

-Admissions after 1/1/19: ABPTRFE has changed admission criteria, to require a minimum of an OCS or completion of an accredited residency.
-As recently published ABPTRFE fellowship criteria do not match International Standards (IFOMPT), NAIOMT will be developing a revised fellowship program once program education standards have been ratified.
-We will then announce the next admission window.
+Admissions after 1/1/20: ABPTRFE has changed fellowship admission criteria, to require a minimum of an OCS or completion of an accredited residency.

 NAIOMT's Clinical Fellowship in Orthopedic Manual Physical Therapy (OMPT)